Break all the Business Rules...and Thrive?

 How can you provide a solution in the most effective, time-sensitive way—that isn’t 1-to-1?

-Lots of people have pain that you know how to reduce, symptoms your support helps them in resolving or mental barriers your techniques breakthrough.
+People have pain that you know how to reduce, symptoms your support helps them in resolving or mental barriers your techniques breakthrough.

 You can only reach so many as a 1x1 service provider because your time and energy are finite.